- NAME: Ted Kennedy

 Answer questions and see how you rank against other players.Play Now

-Edward Moore "Ted" Kennedy, born on February 22, 1932 in Boston, Massachusetts was the youngest brother of John F. Kennedy and Robert Kennedy.
-He was elected to the Senate when he was 30 and continued to work in Congress throughout his life.
-Though marked by scandal, he was viewed as an icon of political progressivism and liberal thought by the time of his death in 2009.
+Born on February 22, 1932, in Boston, Massachusetts, Ted Kennedy was the youngest brother of John F. Kennedy and Robert Kennedy.
+He was elected to the Senate when he was 30, and continued to work in Congress throughout his life.
+Though marked by scandal, Kennedy was viewed as an icon of political progressivism and liberal thought by the time of his death, on August 25, 2009.

-Edward "Ted" Moore Kennedy was born in Boston, Massachusetts on February 22, 1932—coincidentally the 200th anniversary of George Washington's birth—in Dorchester, Massachusetts, as the youngest of nine children.
-Kennedy grew up in a privileged, Irish Catholic family steeped in tradition.
+Ted Kennedy was born Edward Moore Kennedy in Boston, Massachusetts, on February 22, 1932—coincidentally the 200th anniversary of George Washington's birth.
+The youngest of nine children, Ted grew up in a privileged, Irish Catholic family steeped in tradition.
 His mother, Rose Fitzgerald, was the daughter of Boston mayor John "Honey Fitz" Fitzgerald.
 His father, millionaire businessman Joseph P. Kennedy, held many important posts in and out of government.

 As a result, the family moved frequently to accommodate Joesph's various posts.
 The children also changed schools often; by the age of 11, young Ted had already transferred schools 10 times.
 Despite his busy job, Joseph was careful to put his family first, always writing letters and sending telegrams when he was away, and welcoming any interruptions to his work that had to do with matters involving his children.